OSUPCVLab/PCVLabDrone2021/Satellite Map Generation/README.md

 ## Notes
 - Estimating GPS could be viewed as a distance measurement problem.
 Therefore, after collecting the satellite image maps, we need to calculate ground sample distance ([GSD](https://en.wikipedia.org/wiki/Ground_sample_distance)).
 Please refer to `MapAnalysis.ipny` for details.
-- Assume the GPS of first image center is Lat_1, Long_1
+- Area top-left GPS coordinates will be input as `
 - You can still use satellite image maps from other sources or taken from UAV by yourself.
 Make sure you know the area Lat or Long of four edges.